 ISP strives to develop a therapeutic culture, including recognition of how everyday caring experiences can be used therapeutically, which is especially relevant for children who have not received good enough parenting during infancy and early childhood.
-We help foster parents to appreciate that by looking after a child 24 hours a day, they are in a strong position to meet their emotional needs and a lot of therapeutic care can be offered within the family environment.
-This would include understanding how past trauma can lead to feelings of anxiety and insecurity which is often difficult to express in verbal form.
-This can easily be triggered by 'ordinary' events with difficult behaviours that occur as a result.
-We support foster parents to recognise and respond to the underlying need, thereby reinforcing feelings of understanding and security which further promote a strong and trusting relationship.
+We want carers to realise that by looking after a child 24 hours a day they are in a strong position to meet their emotional needs.
+A lot of therapeutic care can be offered within the family environment.
+This would include understanding how feelings of insecurity can be triggered by ordinary events, dealing with difficult behaviours that occur as a result, and then being ready to respond to the underlying need whenever the child feels less defensive.